AlexandreGerault/datepicker/README.md

 npm run build --report
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+These links are provided by the `vue-cli` package.

+## Licence

+My datepicker is totally open source.
+I'm still looking for the most permissive licence (this is an annoying part) because it uses VueJS and some others libraries.